László Lazsányi: Murder

 On the evening of December 3, 2021, László Lazsanyi, as the landlord of one of the condominium apartments within Nánási út in Budapest, visited his tenant István B. who was overdue on his rental payment.
 Lazsányi had the lock replaced, which was later broken by István with a hunting knife.
-Lazsányi changed the lock, which István later broke open with a hunting knife.
-Lazsányi held the 57-year-old tenant accountable for this who would later stab Lazsányi during following altercation between the two.
+As Lazsányi held the 57-year-old tenant accountable for this, István stabbed Lazsányi during the following altercation between the two.
 Paramedics were unable to revive him.
 The police arrested the man suspected of murder the same day with István later going on to express regret for the murder of Lazsányi as he would later receive a sentence of 9 years.
 Lazsányi died two days before his 67th birthday.
-His former Csepel teammates Béla Kincses and György Gálhidi offering their condolences to the news of his murder.
+His former Csepel teammates Béla Kincses and György Gálhidi offered their condolences to Lazsanyi's family following the news of his murder.
 His funeral was held on January 5, 2022, at the Szőnyi úti Stadion.